Imatest is opened by

 - from Windows Start menu: → All Programs →Imatest → Imatest (some versions, such as Image sensor, may be in subfolders),

-After several seconds, the Imatest main window, shown below, opens.
+After several seconds (up to a minute after the first installation or a reboot), the Imatest main window, shown below, opens.
 Imatest modules are run by clicking on one of the buttons on the left.
 Instructions for the individual modules are on their own pages, listed below.
 Click here for the documentation Table of contents.

 Imatest main window